KeystoneHQ/Keystone-developer-hub/research/ethereum-qr-data-protocol.md

 #### CDDL for Eth Sign Request.
 The following specification is written in Concise Data Definition Language [CDDL].
+UUIDs in this specification notated uuid are CBOR binary strings tagged with #6.37, per the IANA CBOR Tags Registry.

 ```
 ; Metadata for the signing request for ethereum.